Home » Chiefs » United States » Arizona » Buckeye » Jake Rhoades

 When he finally left, it’s fair to say morale improved overnight.

-I worked for Chief Rhodes here in Kingman.
+I worked for Chief Rhoades in Kingman.
 Before he arrived, we had heard warnings about his past in Oklahoma.
 Unfortunately, our city council was not very pro-union, so there wasn’t much ability for employees to push back on the decision.
 I suspect that environment may have been part of why he chose Kingman.

 To be fair, when he first arrived he did bring some positive changes.
 Our department had fallen behind the times in several ways, and initially he pushed for improvements that helped modernize some of our operations.
 Early on, many of us felt that his leadership might be what the department needed to move forward.